ignasi-p/LetaGrop/README.md

 [command-line](https://en.wikipedia.org/wiki/Command-line_interface) programs
 developed to [determine](https://en.wikipedia.org/wiki/Determination_of_equilibrium_constants)
-the [stability constants of complexes](https://en.wikipedia.org/wiki/Stability_constants_of_complexes) from experimental data using a least-squares method.
-Because they were extensively tested and well adapted to use experimental laboratory data, they are still being used.
+the [stability constants of complexes](https://en.wikipedia.org/wiki/Stability_constants_of_complexes) from experimental laboratory data using a least-squares method.
+Because these programs were extensively tested and well adapted to use experimental laboratory data, they are still being used.

 LetaGrop was developed by Lars Gunnar Sillén and his co-workers at the Department of Inorganic Chemistry, Royal Institute of Technology ([KTH](https://www.kth.se/en)),